 Collection of garbage within the City is required for all properties.
-Collection of recyclable materials is required for residential and multi-family customers but not commercial properties, though recycling bins may be requested.
+Collection of recyclable materials is required for residential and multi-family customers but commercial properties must request a recycling bin.

 Organics (Food & YARD WASTE)

-Food waste can be composted for home use or sold to a local composting service.
+Food waste can be composted for fertilizer at your home or sold to a local composting service.
 Contact WSU Extension to learn more at www.extension.wsu.edu/clallam.

-Yard waste can be collected by the City’s solid waste contractor at your curbside.
-Yard waste is an additional subscription fee and can be ordered by calling 360-452-7278.
+Yard waste can be collected curbside by the City’s solid waste hauler by subscription.
+Order by calling 360-452-7278.

 HAZARDOUS WASTE DISPOSAL

-The County’s Moderate Risk Waste Facility (aka Regional Transfer Station), located at 3501 W. 18th Street in Port Angeles, is open on a limited schedule for Clallam County residents to dispose of household hazardous waste for free.
+The County’s Moderate Risk Waste Facility (aka Regional Transfer Station), located at 3501 W. 18th Street in Port Angeles, is open on a limited schedule for Clallam County residents to dispose of household hazardous waste for free (paint, chemicals, oil, etc.).